Overview

 The Law on HIV/AIDS also includes punitive penalties for people found guilty of committing discriminatory acts against people living with HIV, disseminating misleading information on HIV, violating confidentiality regulations, and imposing forced HIV testing.

-To our knowledge there have been two cases of HIV criminalisation reported in Senegal to date.
+To our knowledge there have been three cases of HIV criminalisation reported in Senegal to date.

 In the first case, reported in 2017, a woman who was working as a sex worker was given a suspended sentence of two years’ imprisonment for allegedly having sex while knowingly living with HIV.
 The report suggests that the facts of the case were contested; while the accuser claims that the sex was unprotected, the woman claimed not to have had sex with the man in question, and in any case, always used condoms and had an undetectable viral load.
 Although expert medical evidence given at trial highlighted the impossibility of transmission due to her undetectable status, the Court found her guilty under Article 36 of the Law on HIV/AIDS, finding that being undetectable did not preclude liability under the law.
 This case demonstrates the gap in the implementation and letter of the law, as Article 36 states that acts which don’t pose a significant risk of transmission – which by nature include all sexual acts involving a person living with HIV who has an undetectable viral load – should not result in prosecution.